Bramham, West Yorkshire: Bramham Moor Hunt

 The Bramham Moor Hunt was founded in the 1740s by George Fox Lane, the son-in-law of Robert Benson, 1st Baron Bingley (1676–1731) who had built Bramham Park in the late 17th century.
 George Fox Lane was Member of Parliament for York from 1742 to 1761 and was created Lord Bingley in 1762.
-His only son Robert Fox Lane pre-deceased him and, in 1792, the Bramham Park estate came to James Fox (1758–1821), the nephew of George Fox Lane.
-James 'Jemmy' Fox was a scholar, a raconteur and, for a time, Member of Parliament for Horsham.
-He was a horseman who devoted himself to the estate and organised the Bramham Moor Hunt, collecting the hounds into a pack and hunting on set days over recognised hunting country.
-The hunting man's toast, "The Bramham Moor and five-and-twenty couple", was initiated by Jemmy Fox.
-It was Fox's idea to reverse the 'Fox Lane' name he had adopted to 'Lane Fox'.

 In 2002, the Bramham Moor Hunt merged with the Badsworth Hunt to become the Badsworth and Bramham Moor Hunt.
 The Bramham fox hounds, which, for many years, had been kennelled at Hope Hall, Bramham moved to Thorpe Audlin, near Pontefract.
 The Badsworth and Bramham Moor Hunt is active in areas that the two separate hunts covered previously.

 During the Second World War, two Hunt-class destroyers of the Royal Navy were named after the two hunts; HMS Badsworth and HMS Bramham respectively.

 A LNER Class D49 locomotive, "The Bramham Moor", was built in April 1932 by the London & North Eastern Railway's Darlington Works as number 201 (later British Railways 62736), typically hauling seven to ten coach trains on moderate length (50–100 mile) journeys in the north-east of England and remained in service until June 1958 when it was scrapped.